7 5 As A Decimal

 Further Exploration: Converting Decimals to Fractions

-While this guide focuses on converting fractions to decimals, it's important to also understand the reverse process – converting decimals to fractions.
+While this guide focuses on converting fractions to decimals, don't forget to also understand the reverse process – converting decimals to fractions.
 This involves identifying the place value of each digit in the decimal and writing it as a fraction with a denominator that is a power of 10.
-For example, 0.25 can be written as 25/100, which simplifies to 1/4.
+On top of that, for example, 0.
+25 can be written as 25/100, which simplifies to 1/4.

 Frequently Asked Questions (FAQ)